santos-j/xapp_development_zero_to_hero/source_code/README.md

-## Example Configuration Files
+## Example Source Code Files

-This directory contains two source files to aid the xApp developer in developing their xApps, detailed below:
+This directory contains two source code files to aid the xApp developer in developing their xApps, detailed below:

 1. [RMR XApp Main](source_code/rmrxapp_main.py): Example reactive xApp implementation, showing how to respond to signals, create configuration file handlers, register to RMR callbacks, and create subscriptions.
 2. [Xapp Main](source_code/rmrxapp_main.py): Example general xApp implementation, showing how to create an HTTP server, load parameters from the xApp descriptor, manipulate data from persistent storage, and react to REST calls.